 Because of the high interest in the topic of role models, I decided to revisit the subject, drawing on additional research.
 After all, teens are influenced by a variety of adults and peers.
 Role models can be instrumental in developing career aspirations, educational goals, and consumer behavior.
 They can also motivate youth toward unhealthy behaviors, like bullying, cheating in school, or substance abuse.
 The more we understand how and why role models influence teens, the better we can support young people in their journeys toward adulthood.

 A substantial number of studies have shown us that humans learn through modeling others.
 As these experiences accumulate through adolescence, teens decide what socially acceptable behavior is and what is not.
 They also learn strategies for achieving their goals.

-While we often think of role models as people with outstanding qualities like the ones described by the teens in Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation, the truth is that role models can have positive or negative impacts on children.
-For example, many of us know teens who emulated the wrong role models – people who were detrimental to their lives.
+While we often think of role models as people with outstanding qualities like the ones described by teens in Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation, the truth is that role models can have positive or negative impacts on children.
+For example, many of us know teens who emulated the wrong people – people who were detrimental to their lives.
 Yes, these people are role models too!